paigeadelethompson/netcrave_traefik/README.md

 # Quickstart
+Read more about origin certificates in Cloudflare's documentation: https://developers.cloudflare.com/ssl/origin-configuration/origin-ca/

-`certificates.yaml` contains the configuration specifying the names of the [https://developers.cloudflare.com/ssl/origin-configuration/origin-ca/](origin certificates) issued by CloudFlare:
+`certificates.yaml` contains the configuration specifying the names of the origin certificates:

 ```
   certificates: